 - Where you give us consent:

-- we place cookies and use similar technologies in accordance with our Cookies Policy (see separate document) = and the information provided to you when those technologies are used]
+- We place cookies and use similar technologies in accordance with our Cookies Policy (set out below) and the information provided to you when those technologies are used

 - For purposes which are required by law: